KASA-TV

 Channel 2 in Santa Fe was established in 1983 and struggled for its first decade on air as an independent station.
 It went silent in 1992 during a merger with KGSW-TV, which resulted in 1993 in its relaunch as Fox affiliate KASA-TV.
-KASA remained the Albuquerque market's Fox affiliate until a merger led to Fox's move to a subchannel of KRQE; at that time, channel 2 and its translators were sold to Lubbock, Texas-based Ramar Communications and switched to Telemundo, which had previously aired on that company's KTEL-CD.
+KASA remained the Albuquerque market's Fox affiliate until a merger led to Fox's move to a subchannel of KRQE; at that time, channel 2 and its translators were sold to Lubbock, Texas–based Ramar Communications and switched to Telemundo, which had previously aired on that company's KTEL-CD.
 Telemundo's parent company, NBCUniversal, purchased all of Ramar's stations in New Mexico in 2021.
+Local news programs are produced for KASA by KOB, Albuquerque's NBC affiliate.